 H 3 Land Supply Goal: Provide a supply of residential land that accommodates the amounts and types of housing needed to meet the population forecast for the Salem Urban Area.
-(SUA)

 H 3.1 Access and dispersal: Multifamily housing should be located near employment centers, parks, shopping, and schools throughout the Salem Urban Area to increase pedestrian access to those destinations and services, foster complete neighborhoods, and promote dispersal of such housing across Salem's neighborhoods.
-(SUA)

-H 3.2 Dispersal: Affordable housing, including low-income, subsidized, and public housing, should be located throughout the Salem Urban Area to promote mixed-income neighborhoods and reduce economic segregation and concentrations of poverty.
-(SUA)
+H 3.2 Dispersal: Affordable housing, including subsidized housing, should be located throughout the Salem Urban Area to promote mixed-income neighborhoods and reduce economic segregation and concentrations of poverty.

-H 3.3 Infill: Infill housing should be encouraged to promote the efficient use of land and existing infrastructure as well as access to existing services and amenities.
+H 3.3 Infill: Infill housing should be encouraged to promote the efficient use of land and existing infrastructure and access to existing services and amenities.